sctlcd/pearl/README.md

 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, the **Full Stack Frameworks With Django** module.
 The objective of this milestone project is building a full-stack site based around business logic used to control a centrally-owned dataset, setting up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

-My modern responsive e-commerce arts and craft supplies shop built using HTML, CSS, Material Design for Bootstrap, JavaScript, jQuery, Django, Python, PostgreSQL.
+My modern responsive e-commerce arts and crafts supplies site is built using HTML, CSS, Material Design for Bootstrap, JavaScript, jQuery, Django, Python, PostgreSQL.

 Back to [top](#TableOfContents)